Anhydrouss/LogisticRegression-CreditDefault/README.md

 # Risk management and Debt Collection in a Nutshell:

-1) Filter - limit the acquisition of known high risk profiles
+1) Gatekeeping - limiting and managing the acquisition of high risk customers
-2) Accuracy - contract, onboard and bill accurately, first time
+2) Accuracy - getting the contracting, onboarding and billing right the first time and every time
-3) Classify - continuously monitoring and reclassifying risk with updated data
+3) Classify - continuous monitoring and reclassifying risk with up-to-date data
-4) Engage - persistent/effective communication and skip-tracing
+4) Engagement - persistent and effective communication/skip-tracing
-5) Strong negotiation tactics to secure immediate payment
+5) Strong negotiation - controlling the content, tone and pace of the call to secure immediate payment
-6) Stem the bleed (disconnection, threat of credit default listing, legal proceedings and settlements)
+6) Stem the bleed - disconnection, credit default listing, legal action and settlements

 # Credit Risk Assessment and Management Policy Using Logistic Regression